Slygoross/Calculator-app/README.md

 # Calculator-app
-This is a calculator made using HTML5, CSS3, JavaScript
+This is a calculator made using HTML, CSS and JavaScript.
+Live Website: